yogurt-foundation/yogurt-css-documentation/src/fill.md

 ## Fill

-Utility for sets the color to paint an SVG.
+Utilities for sets the color to paint an SVG.

 ### Class